-We also encourage you to file electronically.
-Last year more than 84 percent of business taxpayers filed electronically.
-Taxpayers find that e-filing is easy, convenient, and helps ensure accurate processing.
-It can also help you get any refund you are owed more quickly.
+We continue to encourage you to file electronically if possible.
+Last year, 87 percent of business taxpayers filed electronically.
+Taxpayers have found that e-filing is easy, convenient, and ensures accurate processing.
+Electronic filing can also help you more quickly receive any refund you are owed.